google-deepmind/multi_object_datasets/README.md

 2. Objects Room: the training set is 7 GB.
 The test sets are 6-8 MB.
 3. CLEVR (with masks): 10.5 GB.
 4. Tetrominoes: 300 MB.
+5. CATER (with masks): the training set is 8 GB.
+The test set is 4 GB.

 ## Usage